 Walters helps them move the girl to the ambulance.
 When he returns to the room the tan man is missing.
 The only evidence he’d been there is the opened packets for the field dressings he applied.
 While shaking his head Walters tells Harris to stay to brief the detectives on what happened here.
 Leaving the house Walters goes to the hospital.

-Walters reaches the hospital a few minutes later, and finds the doctor examining Mandy.
-She’s in a very bad way, and the doctor is not happy about what he’s finding.
-Turning to the nursing sister in charge of the Emergency Room he says, “Call in the theatre team, we’ll have to operate immediately.
+Walters reaches the hospital a few minutes later, and he finds the doctor examining Mandy.
+She’s in a very bad way and the doctor is not happy about what he’s finding.
+Turning to the nursing sister in charge of the Emergency Room he says, “Call in the theatre team as we’ll have to operate immediately.
 We’ll need about twelve to eighteen units of blood, depending upon what we find and how it goes once we get inside.
 Do you know her blood group?”